Public health emergency declared in Delhi as Air Quality deteriorates to 'severe-plus'

 [Stubble burning account for 27% of Delhi pollution]

 The city which is considered India's Capital (National Capital) is New Delhi.
-The NCR is a vast area which encompasses some regions from both Haryana and Uttar Pradesh.
+The NCR is a vast area which encompasses some regions from both neighbouring states Haryana and Uttar Pradesh.
+Noida, Greater Noida, Ghaziabad and a few other regions adjoining Delhi are in Uttar Pradesh, but part of NCR or National Capital Region.
+Similarly, Faridabad and Gurgaon are in Haryana but part of NCR.